andyferris/AcceleratedArrays.jl/README.md

 `13 ∈ 0 ..
 10` is `false`.

 By default, an interval is inclusive of its endpoints, such that `10 ∈ 0 ..
 10`.
-An endpoint can be excluded via the exclude function, for example `10 ∉ 0 .. exclude(10)`.
+An endpoint can be excluded via the `lessthan` or `greaterthan` function, which returns a value almost equal to but slightly less/greater than its input.
+An interval exclusive of both its endpoints can be expressed as `greaterthan(a) .. lessthan(b)`.
+For example `10 ∉ 0 .. lessthan(10)`.

 ## Work remaining